ardamavi/Vocalize-Sign-Language/README.md

 Get [github.com/ardamavi/Sign-Language-Digits-Dataset](https://github.com/ardamavi/Sign-Language-Digits-Dataset) dataset and copy all files from `Sign-Language-Digits-Dataset/Dataset` folder to `Data/Train_Data`.

 #### Artificial Intelligence Model Accuracy:
-At the end of 10 epochs, 93% accuracy was achieved in the test.
+At the end of 7 epochs, 95% accuracy was achieved in the test without data augmentation.

 ### Model Architecture:
 - Input Data